Types, equations, dimensions and the Pi theorem: Possible generalizations and extension

-A better approach would be to ask the type checker to solve the system for us, e.g. by searching for suitable values of \ensuremath{\mathbf{?h_1}}, \ensuremath{\mathbf{?h_2}} and \ensuremath{\mathbf{?h_3}} in certain ranges.
-Perhaps more importantly, we would like the type checker to detect situations in which the system has no solutions and recommend possible decompositions of the arguments of physical relationships into lists of dimensionally independent and dimensionally dependent components: the \ensuremath{\Varid{as}} and the \ensuremath{\Varid{bs}} parameters of the Pi theorem.
-This would be particularly useful for data analysis: it would provide domain experts with alternative, dimensionally consistent views of a given dataset and help practitioners reducing the complexity of data-based studies.
+A better approach would be to ask the type checker to solve the system for us, e.g., by searching for suitable values of \ensuremath{\mathbf{?h_1}}, \ensuremath{\mathbf{?h_2}} and \ensuremath{\mathbf{?h_3}} in certain ranges.
+Perhaps more importantly, one would like the type checker to detect situations in which the system has no solutions and recommend possible decompositions of the arguments of physical relationships into lists of dimensionally independent and dimensionally dependent components: the \ensuremath{\Varid{as}} and the \ensuremath{\Varid{bs}} parameters of the Pi theorem.
+As discussed in \cref{subsection:quantities,subsection:piexplained1.3}, this requires formulating a fragment of linear algebra in type theory and modifications to the Idris type checker.
+But we think that it is an effort that would be worth pursuing: it would provide domain experts with alternative, dimensionally consistent views of data sets and help practitioners reduce the complexity of data-based studies.